-Krasnow et al. constructed in experiment in which participants, playing online games, had opportunities to trust, cooperate with, and punish partners.
+Krasnow et al. constructed an experiment in which participants, playing online games, had opportunities to trust, cooperate with, and punish partners.
 The participants had information about either the partner's reputation for cooperating with a third party, or cooperating with a first party, or both.
 Participants could choose to gain real sums of money by cooperating with their partner, which required trusting that the partner would share the financial gains.

-Krasnow et al. found that while participants used third party reputation information in deciding whether to trust their party when it was the only information available to them, they did not utilise it when there was also first party information.
+Krasnow et al. found that while participants used third-party reputation information in deciding whether to trust their party when it was the only information available to them, they did not utilize it when there was also first-party information.
 This is consistent with participants using reputation information to make decisions about how they will be affected personally, but not consistent with them using reputation information about how others will be affected.
 Further, they found that individuals were more likely to cooperate with a partner they had previously punished, suggesting that a role of punishment is to increase personal gains from interactions (Krasnow et al., 2012).

 Tooby and colleagues elaborated on this result with an extensive third-party punishment game experiment.
-In this experiment, participants played three player games, in which one individual acts as "dictator", another as a "recipient", and a third as a "punisher".
+In this experiment, participants played three player games, in which one individual acts as "dictator," another as a "recipient," and a third as a "punisher."
 The dictator is given two tasks.
 First, they are given a sum of money, which they can choose how to divide up between themselves and a recipient.
 They can keep it all and give nothing to the recipient, or vice versa, or somewhere in between.
 Second, they are given an opportunity to receive a gift of money or deny it, where in the case of denying it, either the recipient or the punisher receives a gift of money.
-For example, they can either accept five dollars, or reject it, in which case a recipient will receive twenty dollars.
+For example, they can either accept \$5, or, if they reject it, a recipient will receive \$20.

 Meanwhile, punishers are given a sum of money, which they can use to "punish" the dictator.
-They can spend none, some, or all of their money to take money away from the dictator.
+They can spend none, some, or all their money to take money away from the dictator.
 For example, if the dictator doesn't give any money to the recipient, the punisher can pay increasing amounts to have money taken away from the dictator, even though that money won't return to anyone in the game.

-The experimenters then asked the punishers to make a number of judgements (before the game was played).
-First, given a range of possible divisions the dictator could make (e.g. \$0/\$10, \$4/\$6, \$10/\$0), what subsequent trade-off would they be willing to make.
-That is, if a dictator is the kind of person who would keep all 10 dollars, would they then be willing to forego a dollar in order for the punisher to be given a hundred dollars?
-The punisher must consider all possible behaviours by the dictator and make judgements about each.
-Further, they were asked, given a dictator's behaviour towards a recipient in the division task, what their behaviour would be towards the punisher in the trade-off task.
+The experimenters then asked the punishers to make several judgments (before the game was played).
+First, given a range of possible divisions the dictator could make (e.g., \$0/\$10, \$4/\$6, \$10/\$0), what subsequent trade-off would they be willing to make.
+That is, if a dictator is the kind of person who would keep the entire \$10, would they then be willing to forego a dollar in order for the punisher to be given \$100?
+The punisher must consider all possible behaviors by the dictator and make judgments about each.
+Further, they were asked, given a dictator's behavior toward a recipient in the division task, what their behavior would be toward the punisher in the trade-off task.